raspberrypilearning/motor-robot-buggy-scratch/en/step_4.md

 end
 ```

-Click the green flag to check that your project works as exprecrted and play around with the wait time until they work as you'd like.
+Click the green flag to check that your project works as exprected and play around with the wait time until they work as you'd like.

 **Note:** If you stop the program while the motor is running, it will carry on running because the GPIO pin has been left high (on).